Cerritos, California: Education of citizens

 Eighty-five percent of high school graduates go on to higher education.
 Ten percent of the total population have an associates degree, 26% have a bachelor's degree and 11% have an advanced degree.

 Transportation

-The city of Cerritos owns a fleet of federally funded buses known as the Cerritos On Wheels (or COW), which has stops throughout town.
+The city of Cerritos owned a fleet of federally funded buses known as the Cerritos On Wheels (or COW), which has stops throughout town.
 The acronym "COW" is a tribute to the city's origins as Dairy Valley, when cows outnumbered residents.
 The propane-fueled COW also connects to the Long Beach Transit, Orange County Transportation Authority, Norwalk Transit and Los Angeles MTA buses at overlapping stops on the borders of the city.
 Wi-Fi internet access is also accessible on the buses.
+The agency was discontinued after May 31, 2026.

 In conjunction with the COW, the city also provides a Dial-A-Ride service for its disabled and elderly commuters.

 Cerritos is directly served by three major California freeways: